 In addition to medical and prostheses costs, insurers are also charged for accommodation.
-A private patient accommodation adjustment (A{Acc}) is applied to account for revenue received in relation to these charges.
-For the purpose of deriving the adjustment associated with NEP17, 2016-17 average default benefits for private health insurers by state/territory were indexed forward one year by 2.25 per cent (i.e. by CPI as required by legislation) to 2017-18.
+A private patient accommodation adjustment ($A{\rm Acc}$) is applied to account for revenue received in relation to these charges.
+For the purpose of deriving the adjustment associated with NEP18, 2017-18 average default benefits for private health insurers by state/territory were indexed forward one year by 2 percent (i.e. by CPI as required by legislation) to 2018-19.